The goal of

 download_directory used by

-We hope to make the user interface to the SQL syntax more user friendly.
 We would love to see more providers added (see the Add new OpenStreetMap providers for details) and see what people can do with OSM datasets of the type provided by this package in a reproducible and open statistical programming environment for the greater good.
 Any contributions to support this or any other improvements to the package are very welcome via our issue tracker.

 We hope this package will provide easy access to OSM data for reproducible research in the public interest, adhering to the condition of the OdBL licence which states that